criskkky/SWDD/README.md

     - https://github.com/criskkky/SWDD/issues

 8. I want to improve this project.
 Can I?
     - Absolutely!
 SWDD welcomes contributions from developers.
-You can contribute to the project forking [dev branch](https://github.com/criskkky/SWDD/tree/dev) and submitting your improvements through pull requests.
+You can contribute to the project forking [the repo](https://github.com/criskkky/SWDD/) and submitting your improvements through pull requests.
 Your input is valuable to the project's growth and development.

 9. Doesn't work 😢.
     - Try disabling other addons that may interfere with SWDD functionality